xJeris/BC-stock-analysis/challenge/README.md

 <img src="https://raw.githubusercontent.com/xJeris/BC-stock-analysis/main/challenge/resources/VBA_Challenge_OrignalTimes.png" width="369">

 In the refactored code you can see that we now collect all of the stock data in a single pass of the yearly data.
-Because of this, the run times were reduced to just over a tenth of second.
+Because of this, the run times were reduced to between 1 and 2 tenths of second.
 A run time speed improvement of about 84%.

 <img src="https://raw.githubusercontent.com/xJeris/BC-stock-analysis/main/challenge/resources/VBA_Challenge_NewCode.png" width="527">